09/22 - 11/24 (10 Mondays from 4pm to 6pm Eastern Time)

 An Introduction to Chaplaincy: From Zen Practice to Compassionate Service

-Taught by Marta Dabis
+Taught by Rev. Marta Dabis, MS, MBA, BCC

 This foundational course guides experienced Zen practitioners in translating their established practice into effective spiritual care.
 Drawing upon the rich tradition of our lineages and contemporary chaplaincy methodologies, this course explores how solid Zen practice becomes the foundation for serving others across diverse settings including hospitals, hospices, prisons, and educational organizations.